Creative Expressions 2025 Skip to main content

 • Digital submissions should be high-resolution images (minimum 300 dpi).

-• Artworks must be ready for display (framed, mounted, or otherwise prepared for exhibition).
+• Artwork must be ready for display (framed, mounted, or otherwise prepared for exhibition).

 • Include a title and a brief description of the piece.